Ecuador Tourism (Turismo)

-I don’t think I have ever seen so many high line wires in my life.
-I thought the world had gotten rid of those years ago.
-But not here, they crisscross the city like a crossword puzzle.
-I was ducking my head on the open air bus many times to make sure I didn’t get hung by one.
-I am told many of the shops avoid paying for electricity by getting illegal connections.
-There were dozens of electrical cables on each street that were so intertwined that it looks like a knot that will never be untied.
+I was ducking my head on the open-air bus many times to make sure I didn’t get hung by one around my throat.
+I am told many of the shops avoid paying for electricity by tapping into these illegal connections.
+There were dozens of electrical cables on each street that we rode down that were so intertwined, I felt like they looked like a knot that could never be untied.

-As I strolled through the hilled city, the thing that struck me the most was the mass number of Catholic churches in Quito.
 It is no wonder that the Pope of the Roman Catholic Church today is from Latin America.
 Every other block had a church on the corner and after a while, I could not even remember the names of them or remember which one was grander than the next.

 - Basilica Church